-Medium-Density Residential (R-M) Historic Residential (H-R) Historic Residential Commercial (HRC) Residential Estate (R-E) Low Density Residential (DW-LDR) Urban Village (DW-UV) Historic Limited Commercial (DW-HLC) Main Street Commercial (DW-MC)/ Commercial/ Office/ Residential Mixed-Use (DW-C/O/R) area Waterfront Specific Plan Waterfront Specific Plan Specific Plan Lot Coverage 40%, including main buildings, accessory buildings, carports, patio covers and roof extensions including main buildings, accessory buildings, carports, drives, open parking spaces & patios 70%, including main buildings, accessory buildings, carports, drives, open parking spaces & patios 50%, including main buildings, accessory buildings, carports, drives, open parking spaces & patios Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Front Yard 15 ft. minimum; 33 ft. maximum 20 ft. minimum 20 ft. minimum 10 ft. minimum 2-30 ft. minimum Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan 7.5 feet minimum Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Side Yard minimum; 5 ft. minimum on 15 ft. total minimum, 5 ft. minimum on any one side minimum, 5 3 ft. total minimum 3 ft. total minimum 10-25 ft. minimum Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan 5 feet minimum on side; 3.5 feet minimum other side Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan

-Medium-Density Residential (R-M) Historic Residential (H-R) Historic Residential Commercial (HRC) Residential Estate (R-E) Low Density Residential (DW-LDR) Urban Village (DW-UV) Historic Limited Commercial (DW-HLC) Main Street Commercial (DW-MC)/ Commercial/ Office/ Residential Mixed-Use (DW-C/O/R) Rear Yard No less than 20% of lot depth; 15 ft. minimum; 25 ft. maximum 15 ft. minimum 15 ft. minimum 5 ft. minimum 5 ft. minimum 25 ft. minimum Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan 5 ft. minimum Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Height of Structure 35 ft. - dwellings 25 ft. - dwellings within 20 ft. of rear lot line 15 ft. accessory buildings 35 ft. main dwelling units 15 ft. accessory buildings 35 ft. main dwelling units 15 ft. accessory buildings 35 ft. main dwelling units 15 ft. accessory buildings 35 ft. main dwelling units Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan buildings Various.
-Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Parking See Chap.
+Single-Family Residentia (RS) Medium-Density Residential (R-M) High-Density Residential (R-H) Historic Residential (H-R) Historic Residential Commercial (HRC) Residential Estate (R-E) Low Density Residential (DW-LDR) Urban Village (DW-UV) Historic Limited Commercial (DW-HLC) Main Street Commercial (DW-MC)/ Commercial/ Office/ Residential Mixed-Use (DW-C/O/R) Front Yard 15 ft. minimum; 33 ft. maximum 20 ft. minimum 20 ft. minimum 10 ft. minimum 10 ft. minimum 2-30 ft. minimum Various.
+Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan 7.5 feet minimum n Chapter 7 of the Various.
+Subject to ndevelopment standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Side Yard 15 ft. total minimum; 5 ft. minimum on any one side 15 ft. total minimum, 5 ft minimum on any one side .
+15 ft. total minimum, 5 ft. minimum on any one side 3 ft. total minimum 3 ft. total minimum 10-25 ft. minimum Various.
+Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan 5 feet minimum on side; 3.5 feet minimum other side development standards in Chapter 7 of the Various.
+Subject to ndevelopment standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Rear Yard No less than 20% of lot depth; 15 ft. minimum; 25 ft. maximum 15 ft. minimum 15 ft. minimum 5 ft. minimum 5 ft. minimum 25 ft. minimum Various.
+Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan 5 ft. minimum Chapter 7 of the Various.
+Subject to ndevelopment standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Height of Structure 35 ft. - dwellings 25 ft. - dwellings within 20 ft. of rear lot line s35 ft. main dwelling units 15 ft. accessory buildings Various.
+Subject to ndevelopment standards i Chapter 7 of the Downtown/ Waterfront Specific Plan 35 ft. for new buildings n Various.
+Subject to development standards in Chapter 7 of the Downtown/ Waterfront Specific Plan Parking 1 covered off-street parking space for each dwelling unit See Chap.
+18.52, as summarized below See Chap.
 18.52, as summarized below Existing Structures.
-Only those off-street parking spaces required at the time of construction, addition or substantial modification of the structure, or are present on 1 off-street parking space which is within Studio, One-be off-street parkin in a garage or of Three or more per unit, of wh Visitor Parking spaces for each space shall be parking.
-For zestreet parking r ng spaces per un carport. bedrooms: Two ich one space sh port. droom: One ar it, of which on (2) off-street panall be in a gard he required nut f street uncove th four (4) units homes, and ded for visitor panall arking spaces age or carport. mber of parking red parking s for visitor uplexes, on-arking, where
+Only those off-street parking spaces required at the time of construction, addition or substantial modification of the structure, or are present on the site at the time of adoption of the ordinance.
+Any addition of floor area to the existing structure or construction of new structure(s) made subsequent to the effective date of the ordinance, shall require the provision of off-street parking as provided in Chapter 18.52; One-family and Duplexes.
+One covered off-street parking space for each unit. summarized below 1 off-street parking space one space shall be in a g Three or more bedrooms or carport.
+Visitor Parking: In addition uncovered parking space homes, and duplexes, or pavement width and dist Compact Car Spaces: For wo-bedroom: One and or arage or carport. : Two (2) off-street parking on to the required number e shall be provided for each a-street parking may be su ance between driveways g spaces per unit, of which of parking spaces for each h four (4) units for visitor postituted for visitor parking has been provided. ng spaces per unit, of which one space shall be in a garage of unit, one (1) off street parking.
+For zero lot line, patio